Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/custom-messages.md

 :::

 ### Name Message Example
-Below is a very basic example of implementing a custom named message:
+Below is a basic example of implementing a custom named message:
 ```csharp
 using System;
 using UnityEngine;